TomDonoghue/CogSciClass/Materials/Entertainment.md

 Indiana University keeps a list of Cognitive Science related films.
 Some of these suggestions are pulled from there, and if you want a more complete list of movies that relate to cognitive science, you can check out their list here: https://www.indiana.edu/~cogfilms/

-- Awakenings
 - A Beautiful Mind
 - Artificial Intelligence: AI
-- Transcendance
-- The Imitation Game
+- Awakenings
 - Chappie
+- Eternal Sunshine of the Spotless Mind
 - Ex Machina
+- Ghost in the Shell (1995)
+- Her
 - Inside Out
+- Project Nim
 - The Experimenter
+- The Imitation Game
 - The Stanford Prison Experiment
-- Her
-- Project Nim
+- Transcendance
-- Eternal Sunshine of the Spotless Mind

 ## TV Shows